Measure for Measure: Characters

-Synopsis
+Synopsis and themes

 Vincentio, the Duke of Vienna, must leave the city on a diplomatic mission.
 He instates a strict judge, Angelo, to act as his deputy until he returns.

-The next scene opens with Lucio and a group of soldiers bantering on the topics of religion, prostitution, and sexual disease, as they walk along a Viennese street, hopeful that they will soon find work when war breaks out with Hungary.
+Lucio and a group of soldiers banter about religion, prostitution, and venereal disease as they walk along a Viennese street, hopeful that they will soon find work when war breaks out with Hungary.
 Mistress Overdone, the operator of a nearby brothel, interjects to scold them for their flippant talk.
-She compares their bad behavior to that of the relatively upstanding Claudio, who is, she tells them, soon to be executed for the crime of sleeping with a woman out of wedlock.
-One of the gentlemen, Claudio's friend, Lucio, a "fantastic", is astonished at this news and rushes off.
+She compares their behaviour to that of the relatively upstanding Claudio who is, she tells them, soon to be executed for the crime of sleeping with a woman out of wedlock.
+One of the gentlemen, Claudio's friend Lucio, a "fantastic", is astonished at this news and rushes off.
 Pompey Bum, an employee of Mistress Overdone, enters as he leaves, bringing more distressing news: Angelo has issued a proclamation that all the brothels in the suburbs are to be torn down.

-Claudio is led past Pompey and Overdone by the Provost as they speak, and explains to Lucio what has happened to him.
-Claudio was engaged to be married to his lover, Juliet, but, as they had not yet completed the legal technicalities, they were still considered to be unmarried when Juliet became pregnant by him.
-Angelo, as the interim ruler of the city, has enforced laws that Vincentio had let slide, including an outdated legal clause stating that fornication is punishable by death.
-Hearing this, Lucio leaves to visit Claudio's sister, the novice nun Isabella, and asks her to intercede with Angelo on Claudio's behalf.
+The Provost leads Claudio past Pompey and Overdone as they speak, and explains to Lucio what has happened to him.
+Claudio was engaged to be married to his lover, Juliet, but, as they had not yet completed the legal technicalities, they were still considered unmarried when Juliet became pregnant by him.
+As the interim ruler of the city, Angelo has enforced laws that Vincentio had let slide, including an outdated legal clause stating that fornication is punishable by death.
+Hearing this, Lucio leaves to visit Claudio's sister Isabella, a novice nun, and asks her to intercede with Angelo on Claudio's behalf.

-Following Lucio's revelation to her, Isabella quickly obtains an audience with Angelo, and pleads for mercy on Claudio's behalf.
-As they exchange arguments, Angelo is increasingly overcome with his desire for Isabella, and he eventually offers her a deal: Angelo will spare Claudio's life if Isabella yields him her virginity.
-Isabella refuses and threatens to publicly expose his lechery, but he points out that no one will believe her word over his reputation.
-She leaves to visit her brother in prison, and counsels him to prepare himself for death.
-Claudio desperately begs Isabella to save his life, but Isabella, though torn, ultimately repeats her refusal to yield to Angelo, citing a belief that it would be wrong for her to sacrifice her own immortal soul (and that of Claudio, if his entreaties were responsible for her loss of her virtue) to save Claudio's transient earthly life.
+Isabella quickly obtains an audience with Angelo, and pleads for mercy on Claudio's behalf.
+As they exchange arguments, Angelo is increasingly overcome by desire for Isabella, and eventually offers her a deal: he will spare Claudio's life if Isabella yields to him her virginity.
+Isabella refuses and threatens to publicly expose his lechery, but he points out that no one would believe her given his reputation.
+She leaves to visit Claudio in prison, and counsels him to prepare himself for death.
+Claudio desperately begs Isabella to save his life, but Isabella, though torn, ultimately repeats her refusal to yield to Angelo, on the ground that it would be wrong for her to sacrifice her own immortal soul (and that of Claudio, if his entreaties were responsible for her loss of her virtue) to save Claudio's transient earthly life.

+Subterfuge

-Duke Vincentio, meanwhile, has not truly left the city.
-Instead, he has donned a disguise as a friar named Lodowick, wanting to secretly view the city's affairs and the effects of Angelo's temporary rule.
-In his guise as a friar, he befriends Isabella, and with her arranges two tricks to thwart Angelo's evil intentions:
+Vincentio, meanwhile, has not truly left the city.
+Instead, he has disguised himself as a friar named Lodowick, wanting to secretly view the city's affairs and the effects of Angelo's temporary rule.
+In his guise as a friar, he befriends Isabella and arranges two tricks with her to thwart Angelo's intentions: